 In this study, it was found that the greatest ageonset was found in the 21-30 year age group and the 31-40 year age group.
 This is not following several large studies to get two peaks of age onset in patients, namely at the age of 15 to 20 years and 55 to 60 years.
 10 The study by Henseler and Christopher distinguished psoriasis into two groups based on age onset, namely, type I psoriasis with an onset of fewer than 40 years of age which is the most common type, and type II psoriasis with an onset of more than 40 years.
-Individuals with type I psoriasis usually have a family history of psoriasis with a more severe degree of disease than type II psoriasis.11
+Individuals with type I psoriasis usually have a family history of psoriasis with a more severe degree of disease than type II psoriasis.
+11

 Psoriasis can appear at any age and can be found after birth and in the elderly age group.
 It is often difficult to determine the age of psoriasis onset because it usually depends on the patient's memory which can be inaccurate.
-The mean age of onset of psoriasis patients in this study was 34.40 ± 14.98 years.
-This is consistent with an epidemiological study by Affandi et al in Malaysia which found that the mean age of onset was 35.14 ± 16.16 years.
-The youngest mean age of onset was found in genotype Aa, namely 30.3 ± 16.8 years.
-Research by Park et al showed that there was a significant relationship between VDR gene polymorphisms and psoriasis.13 However, in this study we did not look for the correlation within.
+10 The mean age of onset of psoriasis patients in this study was $34.40 \pm$

-Several studies have found association between VDR polymorphisms susceptibility to psoriasis.6 polymorphism variant of ApaI is located on intron 8 with nucleotide A like the A allele and nucleotide C as the allele.
-It is not vet known with certainty the function of this polymorphism, but several studies have found a relationship between ApaI and several diseases.9 A study in South Korea by Park et al in 1999 found that the ApaI polymorphism had a significant association with psoriasis.
+Universitas Muhammadiyah Sumatera Utara (UMSU) http://jurnal.umsu.ac.id/index.php/buletin_farmatera epidemiological study by Affandi et al in association between VDR polymorphisms susceptibility to psoriasis.6 polymorphism variant of ApaI is located on intron 8 with nucleotide A like the A allele and nucleotide C as the allele.
+It is not yet known with certainty the function of this polymorphism, but several studies have found a relationship between ApaI and several diseases.9 A study in South Korea by Park et al in 1999 found that the ApaI polymorphism had a significant association with psoriasis.
 13 Kaya et al also found an association between ApaI polymorphism and psoriasis in a population in Turkey and this association was more pronounced in the Psoriasis Vulgaris group than in the acute guttate psoriasis.
-However, there differences in genotype frequency between the two populations.14
+However, there differences in genotype frequency between the two populations.1